Sophisticated Mayfair Restaurant offering Carefully-Selected British Cuisine

 Closest Tube : Green Park

 Flemings Hotel used to be one of our favourite redoubts when we worked out of Mayfair, the perfect place to repair to for an intimate meeting or after office martini with the team.
-However, we had no idea that the boutique hotel was going to receive the refurbishment that it did, and almost felt as if we were entering a new venture entirely when we revisited on a Tuesday evening.
-The jewel in the crown of this new effort is Shaun Rankin‘s restaurant Ormer, which shares a name with his Michelin-starred eatery in St Helier, Jersey.
+However, we had no idea that the boutique hotel was going to receive the refurbishment that it did, and almost felt as if we were entering a new venture entirely when we revisited Ormer.
+The jewel in the crown of the hotel, it shares a name with his Michelin-starred eatery in St Helier, Jersey.
 Rankin‘s mission is to bring his seasonable, sustainable and foraged ethos to the centre of London.
 Mission accomplished.

-However, the dining room is a far cry from the rusticated environs of Rankin‘s Jersey restaurant.
+However, the dining room is a far cry from the rusticated environs Jersey.
 Designed by Tony Filmer, who also wears the mantle for refreshing the hotel‘s 129 rooms, the restaurant offers a masterclass in Art Deco opulence.
 It abounds in aged oak wood panelling, geometrically patterned marble flooring that is almost bafflingly baroque, and a bevy of forest green chairs and banquettes.
 There‘s a very cosy yet gilt ambience pervading the room.
 In short, it‘s very much Mayfair.

 Ormer lives up to the Michelin-starred prowess of its elder sibling, with a healthy dollop of Mayfair chic stirred in for good measure.
 It‘s well worth a visit for those looking for a grown-up central London restaurant that is serious about its food.